rogertjr/learning-swiftUI/SwiftData/README.md

 It allows you to store and manage data on your device and even use iCloud sync to share data between different devices;

 ## Examples
-- [TodoApp](https://github.com/rogertjr/learning-swiftUI/tree/master/SwiftData/TodoApp) - A simple CRUD using the new SwiftData framework
+- [TaskManagementApp](https://github.com/rogertjr/learning-swiftUI/tree/master/SwiftData/TaskManagementApp) - An example using the new SwiftData framework